SebKuzminsky/MazakVQC1540/Bøn-README.md

 ### Z

-Z has a switch near the top of its travel (ie a positiva limit switch), but it's not `+LZ' (CND1-49).
+Z has a switch near the top of its travel (ie a positive limit switch), but it's not `+LZ' (CND1-49).